SARAH-GAKII/sarah-gakii.github.io/index.md

   ---

   ### Projects
-  Dashboards, simulations, and workflows that turn raw data into decisions.
+  Dashboards and simulations that turn raw data into decisions.
   [**See projects →**](/projects.html)

   ---